-We cannot understand the God of the Old Testament apart from His works, because what God does flows from who He is.
-Here is a short list of God’s past Old Testament, present, and future works:
+We cannot understand the God of the Old Testament apart from His works because what God does flows from who He is.
+Here is a short list of God’s past Old Testament, present, and future results:

 - God created the world (Genesis 1:1, Isaiah 42:5)

 - actively sustains the world (Colossians 1:17)

 - carries out His eternal plan (Ephesians 1:11), which involves redeeming man from the curse of sin and death (Galatians 3:13-14)

 - disciplines his children (Hebrews 12:6)

 - will judge the world (Revelation 20:11-15).